Ai-Petri: Overview

 Ai-Petri is one of the windiest places in Crimea.
 The wind blows for 125 days a year, reaching a speed of 50 m/s.

 The peak is located above the city of Alupka and the town of Koreiz.

 There is a cable car that takes passengers from a station near Alupka to the main area in Ai-Petri.

 The Ai-Petri massif makes up one side of the Grand Canyon of Crimea, with the other side being the Boyka massif.

+A military base is located here.
+It was attacked in May 2024.
+Newsweek reported that a Russian commander was killed in the attack.